kryptokrona/hugin-api/README.md

 # Websockets

-We have implemented websockets that are listening on `wss://<domain>`.
+We have implemented Websockets that are listening on `wss://<domain>`.

 # API Endpoints